Incapamentum/COP4331C-TipNGo/README.md

-Within accounts.js - Concerning the retrieval and update of Tipper and Tippee document:
+Within accounts.js - Concerning the retrieval and update of Tipper and Tippee documents:

     @route POST api/accounts/findtipper
     @desc Request Tipper document by id (of associated User document).